10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 1984, Major Refits 2008, 2020

-The Prince Abdulaziz is a vessel of profound historical significance, representing a different era of maritime luxury investment.
+The Prince Abdulaziz is a ship of profound historical significance, representing a different era of maritime luxury investment.
 Delivered in 1984, it was once the world's largest yacht, and it has served the Saudi Royal Family for over 40 years of continuous royal service.
 This longevity is a testament to the power of proper maintenance and constant upgrades.
-The vessel has undergone multiple major renovations, including a significant refit in 2020 to maintain modern standards.
+The ship has undergone multiple major renovations, including a significant refit in 2020 to maintain modern standards.
 Prince Abdulaziz has been the host to major international diplomatic meetings, serving as a floating symbol of royal power and influence.
 Its story is a valuable investment lesson in how meticulous maintenance and strategic refits can preserve the value of an ultra-luxury asset over decades.

-#10.
 REV Ocean - $350 Million (Research Value: $500M+)

 Owner: Kjell Inge Røkke (Norwegian Industrialist)